Come and learn how to tend the garden with wildlife in mind at Denmark Farm.

 What to Bring:

-Waterproofs and wellies or boots (we have spares if needed) and a packed lunch.
+Waterproofs and wellies or boots, gardening gloves, a flask and a packed lunch.

 How to book